Duckside of the Moon: Survival Game

 The zone effect tool was created using blueprints, and was used to give designers control over gameplay zones with effects (e.g. frost, radiation, oxygen).
 This enables fast iteration of the level design.
 The system consists of Pocket Managers that manage Pockets (zones) with customizable behaviour.

-Updating Effects: The effect set when spawning pockets, can also be changed.
-Here I change the effect from "Radiation" to "Frost", update the tag and the color changes to blue, which is tied to the Frost effect.
-This is to give designers flexibility if they would want to change the effect later in an area they had already set up.
+Updating Effects: Effects can be updated on the manager.
+To give designers more flexibility, if they would want to change the effect in an area they had already set up.

 Scalable: Each pocket is scalable to their desired size.

-Visual Feedback: Designers can toggle on/off VFX for all pockets on each manager.
+Visual Feedback: Designers can toggle on/off VFX.
 This effect is then visible when the player gets in a zone.

 Dialogue Management Tool